-- Once the file is uploaded, you’ll need to toggle it on to activate it.
-To replace, delete, download, or edit the file, click on the three dots (⋯) next to the file name and select the corresponding option from the menu.
+Once the file is uploaded, you’ll need to toggle it on to activate it.
+To replace, delete, download, or edit the file, click on the options menu (⋯) next to the file name and select the corresponding option from the menu.

 If you don’t already have captions or subtitles for your video, you can purchase them through one of the trusted providers listed below.
 These same providers are also listed on the Settings tab.

 Vimeo supports the following captions and subtitles file formats: SRT, WebVTT, DFXP/TTML, SCC, and SAMI files, but we recommend using WebVTT whenever possible.
 We also recommend encoding your caption files in UTF-8 format.
 Otherwise, captions that contain special characters may not display correctly during playback.

 Customize caption appearance

 If you have captions or subtitles enabled as a viewer, you can access the Customize menu within CC settings to edit font size, font color, font edge styling, background color, and background opacity.
 Creators can also access this functionality by leveraging WebVTT standards in the caption or subtitle files during upload.